abdatta/sorg/content/fragments/ffmpeg-h265.md

 ### Audio and Dolby Digital Plus (#audio)

-`-c:a eac3` tells FFmpeg to re-encode video using Dolby Digital Plus.
+`-c:a eac3` tells FFmpeg to re-encode audio using Dolby Digital Plus.
 You might wonder why I would ever choose that over AAC, and the answer is simple: Apple.